-In February 2014, law enforcement officials announced a plan to combat prostitution and sex trafficking in Montgomery County, featuring more aggressive enforcement (i.e., reverse stings) and more severe penalties (including increased fines and shaming) for sex buyers.
+In February 2014, law enforcement officials announced a plan to combat prostitution and sex trafficking in Montgomery County, featuring more aggressive enforcement (i.e., reverse stings) and more severe penalties (including increased fines and identity disclosure) for sex buyers.
 Explaining the reasons for this focus, District Attorney Risa Vetri Ferma said:

-The plan includes shaming: Arrest information, including photographs of offenders, will be released to the public.
+The plan included identity disclosure: Arrest information, including photographs of offenders, were released to the public.
 Prostitution and patronizing prostitutes are third-degree misdemeanors for first-time offenders and the maximum penalty upon conviction is up to one year in jail and a $2,500 fine.
 Penalties increase for repeat offenders.

-The enforcement initiative is a response to complaints from the public and business community about prostitution activities that occur at hotels, which fuels other crimes with detrimental impacts on the community.
-The public has been asked by the DA’s office to report suspicious activity to local police.
+The enforcement initiative was a response to complaints from the public and business community about prostitution activities that occur at hotels, which fuels other crimes with detrimental impacts on the community.
+The public was asked by the DA’s office to report suspicious activity to local police.